tombh/jekbox/README.md

 named `www.nicesite.com` then Jekbox will build the contents with Jekyll and respond to all requests to the `www.nicesite.com` by serving the contents of that folder.

+Sites are served by Jekyll's default server (`jekyll server`), which also watches for any changes to your site and automatically rebuilds.
+The Jekyll servers sit behind a simple reverse proxy, so you can have multiple sites on one Jekbox installation.

+One benefit of hosting sites from your Dropbox folder is that you can share the folders with other people.
+So, if you're making a website for a friend or a client, they can edit they're site simply by changing files in their personal Dropbox folder.

 ## Installation
 `docker pull tombh/jekbox`